Samsung/tizen-docs/docs/application/web/tutorials/process/app-dev-process.md

 -   [Emulator](run-debug-app.md#emulator)

-    The device emulator, provided with the Tizen Studio, imitates the target environment running Tizen Web applications.
+    The device emulator, provided with Tizen Studio, imitates the target environment running Tizen Web applications.
 Using this replicated environment, you can test your application before deploying it to the real target device.

 -   [Target device](run-debug-app.md#target)